What is Kaposi sarcoma?

 A combination of anti-cancer drugs are given, but at lower than usual dosages if there is immunosuppression.

 Other chemotherapy treatments that are used in some international centres include bleomycin, etoposide, paclitaxel, docetaxel and liposomal forms of the standard anti-cancer drugs, doxorubicin or daunorubicin.
-Liposomal means that the drugs are coated in small fat bubbles, or liposomes which allows better absorption, hopefully resulting in fewer side effects.
+Liposomal means that the drugs are coated in small fat bubbles, or liposomes, which allows better absorption, resulting in less cardiac toxicity and myelotoxicity.
+Paclitaxel is approved for use in Kaposi sarcoma in advanced stages or as a second-line option.

-- Photodynamic therapy (a combination of a photosensitiser and light energy)
+- Photodynamic therapy is a combination of a photosensitiser and light energy.

 - The pregnancy hormone, human chorionic gonadotropin (HCG); Kaposi sarcoma lesions disappear in some women when they become pregnant.